BFarkascode/SAMD21_SPI_SD_fatfs/README.md

 ## Particularities
 We will have 4 different layers within this project:

-1)SPI layer where we set up and activate the SPI module 2)SD card layer where we set up the functions to send commands and data to the memory card via the SPI layer mentioned above.
+1) SPI layer where we set up and activate the SPI module
+2) SD card layer where we set up the functions to send commands and data to the memory card via the SPI layer mentioned above.
-3)Diskio layer is the glue layer between the fatfs library and our SD card driver.
+3) Diskio layer is the glue layer between the fatfs library and our SD card driver.
-4)High level is where we call the fatfs functions directly
+4) High level is where we call the fatfs functions directly

 ### Setting up SPI
 Initializing the SPI on the SAMD21 is rather similar to how it is done on the STM32 with a few notable exemptions: